Ana Betancourt: Mambisas

 The first Cuban war of independence from Spain began in 1868.
 Women, known as Mambisas, played a significant role in the war in a variety of different ways.
 These women played active roles in the conflict as insurgents, nurses, and even officers in certain cases.
 The mambisas supported the cause in more subtle ways as well.
 They fundraised for the Mambi and organized pro-independence groups while also acting as reporters and journalists.
 They advocated for both independence as well as increased rights for women.
-Betancourt is one of the most famous of the Mambisas.
-Other famous ones include, Melba Hernández, Haydeé Santamaria, Celia Sanchez Manduley, and many more.
-All of these women helped move the revolution forward.

 Speech at the Constituent Assembly of Guáimaro

 The Speech at the Constituent Assembly of Guáimaro is one of the first pieces from Cuban feminists during the Cuban revolution.
 Betancourt gave the speech to the leaders of the Cuban revolutionary when they were taking refuge in the jungles of Guáimaro from the Spanish military.
 In it, Betancourt looked at the issues of colonialism and slavery and linked them to the struggles of Cuban women.
 She argued that Cuba had freed enslaved people and should now work to emancipate the woman, and lawmakers should make it a central focus when they create policies following the revolution.
 Betancourt advocated for women's rights well up until her death.